TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 Other task list:
 - [ ] Review code
     - [ ] Go through script for _soar.py.
+      - [ ] Check that the prompt looks like the SOAR paper.
       - [ ] Parallelisation is not correct.
       - [ ] Ensure all params are logged, incl. sampling.
+      - [x] Hoist utils! so they can be re-used during training.
-    - [ ] Test soar for answer lengths, does that mmodel blab?
+    - [ ] Test soar for answer lengths, does that model blab?
     - [ ] Check sampling in paper and test that for answer lengths on base model.
+It's T=1.0 with min_p=0.1
     - [ ] Ensure Qwen reasoning is well logged.
     - [ ] Ensure Gemini is well logged.
-    - [ ] Tidy logging for large numbers of attempts.
-    - [ ] Hoist utils! so they can be re-used during training.
+    - [ ] Ensure progress updates make sense.
 - [ ] Baseline:
     - [ ] Shortest 30.
 Pass@64.
 3 runs.
 Qwen Base.
     - [ ] Soar model.